Java Memory Model

 will run the method thread2()

 .
-An optimisation can be the following:
+An optimization can be the following:

 - Since